bloomberg/blazingmq/docs/docs/getting_started/blazingmq_in_action.md

 When you start up `bmqtool`, it should drop you into its default CLI mode.
 By default the tool does not begin a **session** with the broker in this mode.
-To open a connection with the BlazingMQ backend, you'll need to `start` a **session**:
+To open a connection with the BlazingMQ back-end, you'll need to `start` a **session**:

 ```sh